vert-x/vert-x.github.io/docs_md/core_manual_java.md

     });

-Be aware that even if the `AsyncResult` is successed it only means it could be written on the network stack, but gives no guaranteer that it ever reached or will reach the remote peer at all.
+Be aware that even if the `AsyncResult` is successed it only means it might be written on the network stack, but gives no guarantee that it ever reached or will reach the remote peer at all.

-If you need such a guaranteer then you want to use TCP with some handshaking logic build on top.
+If you need such a guarantee then you want to use TCP with some handshaking logic build on top.

 ## Multicast